-Your lender is required to provide you a loan payment history that documents any payments you have made as well as your principal loan balance over the course of your mortgage.
-You can compare the loan payment history to your bank statements to confirm that payments you made to the lender are reflected on your mortgage account.
+Your lender is required to provide you a loan payment history that documents any payments that you have made as well as your monthly principal loan balance over the course of your mortgage.
+You can compare the loan payment history to your bank statements, cancelled checks or other documents to confirm that payments you made to the lender were correctly applied to your mortgage account.

-If the lender refuses to correct your account you should contact a real estate attorney to pursue the matter.
-If you do not want to pay for a real estate attorney you can contact your state attorney general or the Consumer Finance Protection Bureau (CFPB) to review your situation more closely.
+You final course of action is to hire a qualified real estate attorney to review the matter and represent your interests with the lender.
 It may also be helpful to let your lender know that you are either retaining an attorney or contacting your attorney general or the CFPB.
 I hope your situation is resolved quickly.

 "Mortgage Servicing Rules Under the Truth in Lending Act (Regulation Z)" CFPB.
 Consumer Financial Protection Bureau, February 14 2013.
 Web.View All Lenders